What Laws Protect the Elderly From Nursing Home Abuse in Nebraska?

 April 29, 2021 • Nursing Home Abuse

-Nursing home abuse is a crime that strips senior citizens of the enjoyable, carefree retirements they deserve.
+Nursing home abuse in Omaha is a crime that strips senior citizens of the enjoyable, carefree retirements they deserve.
 It can make a senior’s time in a nursing home a nightmare, causing emotional distress and debilitating physical injuries.

 Nebraska has several laws in place that aim to prevent nursing home abuse and keep the elderly safe while in the care of others.
 It is a nursing home’s legal obligation to obey these laws and protect the wellbeing of its residents.
 Unfortunately, many nursing homes fail to fulfill their legal responsibilities – leading to preventable resident injuries, illnesses, infections and deaths.